Rastzer/Convert_CRC16/README.md

 ============================================================
 Thank's for RobTillaart

-This Program Using Library from RobTillaart
+This Program Using Library from RobTillaart to get CRC

 link : https://github.com/RobTillaart/CRC.git